 First, if you want to deal with someone that is honest and straight forward you’ll find that.
 They have ALL kinds of rugs at ALL price points.
-You can find lovely small rugs starting around $250 or you can find gorgeous vintage rugs that are the real thing and not just made to look vintage (though expect to pay more!)
-If you won’t be in Marrakech, they do online orders with guaranteed delivery (they’ll also ship your rug home if you’d rather).
+You can find lovely small rugs starting around $350 or you can find gorgeous vintage rugs that are the real thing and not just made to look vintage (though expect to pay more for older and larger rugs) If you won’t be in Marrakech, they do online orders with guaranteed delivery (they’ll also ship your rug home if you’d rather).
 If you want to see more of what they have find them on Instagram @vintagemoroccancarpets.

 If you want a wider selection or are looking for something a bit more specific visit Les Nomades de Marrakech next door.
 It’s one of the largest shops you’ll find in Marrakech and honestly they really do believe in doing right by their customers.
-(Update: As of March 2019 you may see some construction happening around this area, it’s not their shop!)
+The shops are connected and have access to the rugs held at each.